Our Guide To Winter In Keswick

 When there's fewer people around it can be a good time to spot wildlife.
 So far this year I've seen a heron on the River Greta in Fitz Park and a deer down by Derwentwater.
 Although the heron kindly posed for a picture the deer was much more shy and bounded away before I even had chance to get the camera out.
 In winters past I've seen red squirrels on a number of walks.
 If you'd like to find out more, have a read of one of our past blogs all about where and when you can spot wildlife in the Lake District .

-Keswick's annual Film Festival returns from the 24th - 27th March 2022, having missed a year for the first time this century.
-It is usually part of the winter offering of Festivals in February but has been put back to March this year.
+Keswick's annual Film Festival returns from the 23rd to 26th February, having missed a year for the first time this century.
 The Festival will bring the best of independent and world cinema to the Alhambra with hopefully some special guests coming to town.
-The new- look Alhambra cinema will be able to show niche events in its new 28 seater second screen whilst both screens will be used at Rheged.
+The new- look Alhambra cinema will be able to show niche events in its new 28 seater second screen whilst both screens will be used at Rheged and Theatre by the Lake.
 The line up for the Film Festival programme is starting to be released now so keep an eye on their website for the latest news.

 If you can't make the weekend of the Film Festival you can watch a wide range of films including the latest releases at the Keswick Alhambra in their beautifully restored auditorium or on their new smaller second screen.